What is a private patient advocate?

 Don't hospitals and insurance companies provide these services for free?

-No. While hospital navigators or advocates and insurance liaisons do provide advocacy services, like care coordination and information about diagnosis and treatment, their services are very limited in scope.
-Furthermore, their duty is to their company, not you.
+While hospital navigators or advocates and insurance liaisons do provide advocacy services, like care coordination and information about diagnosis and treatment, their services are very limited in scope.
+Furthermore, their duty is to their company, not you, the patient.
 An independent advocate works solely on behalf of the patient, with the patient’s best interests at heart and in mind.

 How do you protect your clients' privacy and health information?